-E-mail marketing is far from dead.
+Email marketing is far from dead.
 It is still growing rapidly and a major vehicle for generating revenue.
 Sending regular emails out to your database of loyal subscribers and potential customers can be profitable.
 It can also be a waste of time if your subscribers do not bother to open the emails you put so much time and effort into producing.
-If you do not have an irresistible, attention-grabbing headline, your prospects will never read your content no matter how amazing it is.
+If you do not have an irresistible, attention-grabbing subject line, your prospects will never read your email content no matter how amazing it is.

 Writing the perfect subject does not have to be that daunting.
 Here are 6 of the simplest but most effective tips for creating compelling email subject lines.

 Not every browser, email service, and device offer the same character count.
 Consider all platforms your audience is on, especially if they are on mobile.
 The subject lines of most emails are between 20-40 characters long.
 We all know that subject lines need to capture attention, but the question is – where should they capture attention?

 If you place your hook at the end of the subject line, then your audience will not even see the hook, thus rendering your subject line useless.
 But if you correctly front load your content, your message will arouse intrigue, and your reader will want to read your content.

 Front-loading is a phrasing technique discovered by copywriters where the bulk of the enticement lays in the front-half of the subject line.
 The goal is to arouse enough interest for the audience to open the email and continue reading, regardless if the rest of the subject line is cut off.

 In short, make sure to understand what platform your audience is receiving your message on and what the character count for that platform is.
 Then frontload your hook.

 Along with the subject line, you readers get a glimpse of the first line or two of the email.
 The preheader is another opportunity to grab their attention as they quickly skim through those few lines.
 The same principles apply as with the subject line: front load the intrigue, the emotions, and the hook.